RedisLabs/redislabs-docs/content/ri/installing/install-k8s.md

           type: Recreate
       ```

     b.
-In the `.template.spec.volumes` section, replace the `emptyDir` volume the name of your persistent volume claim.
+In the `.template.spec.volumes` section, replace the `emptyDir` volume with the name of your persistent volume claim.

       ```yaml
             volumes: